MaoZiming/papers/3-storage-systems/39-lfs.md

 Read: July 11th, 2024

-* LFS is a copy-on-write (COW) based file system that introduces **a new approach of writing** to disk: instead of overwriting file in place, **LFS buffers all updates into in-memory segment and write them out together sequentially**.
+* **Sprite LFS** is a copy-on-write (COW) based file system that introduces **a new approach of writing** to disk: instead of overwriting file in place, **LFS buffers all updates into in-memory segment and write them out together sequentially**.
 LFS performs garbage collection periodically to reclaim free segments.

 * Compared to FFS: disk bandwidth is getting better.
 Computers are having more memory.
 Disk seek is still **really slow**.
 We can use some of the memory as buffer cache (help with the reads but not the writes).